Future product development tasks can’t be predetermined. Distribute planning and control to those who can understand and react to the end results.

 There is no magic in SAFe . . . except maybe for PI Planning.

-PI Planning is the seminal, cadence-based event that serves as the heartbeat of the Agile Release Train.
-It is integral and essential to SAFe (if you are not doing it, you are not doing SAFe).
-At scale, this can be quite a significant event, as Figure 1 implies:
+PI Planning is integral and essential to SAFe: If you are not doing it, you are not doing SAFe.
+This is quite a significant occasion, as Figure 1 implies.

-- Establishing high-bandwidth communication across all team members and stakeholders
+- Establishing face-to-face communication across all team members and stakeholders

 - Building the social network the ART depends upon